sakkarose/wazuh-provision/README.md

 ### Single-node Wazuh Cluster

-This deployment is defined in the `docker-compose.yml` file with one Wazuh manager containers, one Wazuh indexer containers, and one Wazuh dashboard container.
+This deployment is defined in the `docker-compose.yml` file with a Wazuh manager, indexer and dashboard container.
 It can be deployed by following these steps:

 1. Increase max_map_count on your host (Linux).
 This command must be run with root permissions:
 ```